Battle of Tarakan (1942): Sinking of Minesweepers W-13 & W-14

-Sinking of Minelayer Hr.Ms.
-Prins van Oranje
+Sinking of Minelayer Hr.
+Ms. Prins van Oranje

-On the night of 11 January, before Japan completed the blockade of Tarakan, the Dutch submarine K-X, the patrol boat P 1, and BPM motor schooner Aida slipped to friendly waters.
+On the night of 11 January, before Japan completed the blockade of Tarakan, the Dutch submarine K-X, the patrol boat P 1, and BPM motor schooner Aida slipped into friendly waters.
 The P-1, hidden under palm branches, reached the Borneo shore and successfully navigated a series of waterways upriver to Samarinda.

 The Dutch minelayer Hr.
 Ms. Prins van Oranje tried to escape eastward.
-But at 21:57, the Japanese destroyer Yamakaze, under Lt.
+However, at 21:57, the Japanese destroyer Yamakaze, under Lt.
 Cdr.
 Shuichi Hamanaka, and the patrol boat P-38 who were patrolling the waterway northeast of Tarakan spotted Prins van Oranje's silhouette and secretly followed it eastwards into wider waters.

 At 23:18, Yamakaze increased its speed to 26 knots and began to close in on the Dutch minelayer.
 By 23:22, both ships began to open fire on each other at an average range of 1,800 meters, but the engagement turned one-sided immediately.
 Every salvo of Yamakaze's guns scored hits on Prins van Oranje, with the latter salvos passing over the destroyer.

-In just 10 minutes, the Prins van Oranje sunk, taking down 102 of the 118 crew members aboard with it.
+In just 10 minutes, the Prins van Oranje sank, taking down 102 of the 118 crew members aboard with it.
 The ship's skipper, Anthonie van Versendaal and three other officers were among those killed in the battle, while Yamakaze picked up 16 survivors and putting them ashore in Tarakan.
 Lieutenant-Commander van Versendaal was posthumously decorated with the Bronze Lion, Netherlands' second highest military decoration.

-Air Battle over Tarakan
+Air battle over Tarakan

 Throughout the battle, the Dutch (ML-KNIL) conduct numerous airstrikes from Samarinda II Airfield to stem the Japanese attack.
 Notwithstanding, due to bad weather, particularly on 11 January, their efforts came too late for the Tarakan defenders below.
 The results of these strikes are summarized below:

 Aftermath

 By 13 January, the Sakaguchi Detachment had rounded up all prisoners and captured materials, and handed over the administrative matters to the Navy the following day.
 The oil facilities at Tarakan by then had been substantially destroyed.
-In Lingkas, even though many of the oil had for a large part been consumed by fire, there was still 12,300 tons of heavy oil left in the surviving tanks, and 120 drums of heavy oil.
-By June 1942, the wells have been repaired and the oil production continued without any serious hindrance until mid-August 1943, when the first Allied air raids on Tarakan began.
+In Lingkas, even though much of the oil had in large part been consumed by fire, there was still 12,300 tons of heavy oil left in the surviving tanks, and 120 drums of heavy oil.
+By June 1942, the wells had been repaired and the oil production continued without any serious hindrance until mid-August 1943, when the first Allied air raids on Tarakan began.